yuxuantaoisak/unit1/project/README.md

 5.The electronic ledger shows the real time conversion rates from the cryptocurrency to other major currencies in the world (yen, usd, eur).

-6.The electronic ledger has an address book to make it more convenient to send money and reduce errors when typing in address manually (edit and delete).
+6.The electronic ledger has an address book to make it more convenient  send money and reduce errors when typing in address manually (edit and delete).

 # Criteria B: Design